 New Hampshire is densely populated ranking 21st across the nation with mountainous regions and rocky beaches.
-With only 9,349 square miles of surface area, New Hampshire is one of the four smallest states in the U.S. There is an average of 147 people per square mile.
+With only 9,349 square miles of surface area, and is one of the four smallest states in the U.S. There is an average of 147 people per square mile.

 Population change from 2010-2016

 Population by Gender